BiPAP vs CPAP: Differences & Similarities

 The major difference between CPAP and BiPAP lies in their working mechanisms.

-The inspiratory pressure, also known as inspiratory positive airway pressure (IPAP), is higher than expiratory pressure.
+The inspiratory pressure, also known as inspiratory positive airway pressure (IPAP), is higher than expiratory or exhalation pressure.
 Thus, the increased pressure outside the airways helps in letting in the air more easily.

 However, the expiratory pressure, also known as expiratory positive airway pressure (EPAP), is a bit lower.
 Thus, as the pressure is lower than usual outside, it makes it easier to exhale the air comfortably.

-But in CPAP, both the inspiratory as well as the expiratory pressure is the same.
+But in CPAP, both the inspiratory air pressure as well as expiratory air pressure is the same.

 BiPAP as well as CPAP machines, if chosen nicely, provide good comfort to patients.